gallactic/gallactic/README.md

 https://go-review.googlesource.com/c/crypto/+/100436

 ## Contribution
-Thsnks for considering to contribute in Gallactic project!
+Thanks for considering to contribute in Gallactic project!

 ## License
 The Gallactic blockchain is under MIT <TODO: link> license.